JADE: ‘Being an ally means speaking up – no matter the consequences’

 She has used recent live performances of her single “FUFN” to denounce everything from transphobia and misogynoir to Harry Potter author JK Rowling, who has attracted criticism for her stance on transgender rights.

-“For me, as an ally, Pride is a protest and for me that’s my version of protest, is being onstage, standing up, speaking up for the community… regardless of the consequence of that,” the 32-year-old told The Independent in an exclusive interview for the Good Vibrations podcast.
+“For me, as an ally, Pride is a protest and for me that’s my version of protest, is being onstage, standing up, speaking up for the community… regardless of the consequence of that,” the 32-year-old told The Independent in a special one-off episode of the Good Vibrations podcast, filmed as she made her debut at the historic Montreux Jazz Festival.

 At Glastonbury Festival last month, JADE led audience chants of “f*** you” to “silencing protests” and “justifying genocide“, amid the row over pro-Palestine displays at the festival from bands including Irish hip-hop trio Kneecap and punk duo Bob Vylan.